dyCodes/media-blog-wp/README.md

 ## About

-Media Blog Theme is a modern, clean and stylish blog WordPress theme created with Bootstrap 5 framework.
+Media Blog is a modern, clean and stylish WordPress blog theme created with Bootstrap 5 framework.
 It is perfect for any type of blog websites including news, fashion, lifestyle, food, travel, magazine, online journal websites.

 <img src="./assets/img/screenshot.png" width="400px" />